msmruthi/thesis-eeg-analysis/README.md

-This repo contains the code for my master's thesis on Deep Learning for EEG Signal Analysis in Cognitive Decline Studies The dataset used for this thesis is from [Open Neuro](https://openneuro.org/datasets/ds004504/versions/1.0.8/download) It contains code on -
+This repo contains the code for my master's thesis on Deep Learning for EEG Signal Analysis in Cognitive Decline Studies The dataset used for this thesis is from [Open Neuro](https://openneuro.org/datasets/ds004504/versions/1.0.8/download) It contains code for all the models and the thesis draft.

 1. Model 1: MLP and Random Forest with feature extraction
 2. Model 2: ResNet1D